Snohomish County BEACH report

 Keeping beaches safe

-Six beaches in Snohomish County were monitored in 2024 by Washington State University (WSU) Snohomish County Extension Beach Watchers.
-Beaches were monitored weekly or biweekly with the exception of Jetty Island, which was sampled biweekly starting after the July 4th holiday.
+Six beaches in Snohomish County were monitored in 2025 by Washington State University (WSU) Snohomish County Extension Beach Watchers.
+Beaches were monitored weekly or biweekly except for Jetty Island, which was sampled four times.

 See details on each beach below.